 Welcome back to my interactive notebook series.
 Today I thought I would share the how.
 How do I begin?
-More importantly, how do I lay down expectations and assess those expectations throughout the school year.
+More importantly, how do I lay down expectations and assess those expectations throughout the school year?

-Once we are all excited about making our own book, we brainstorm and learn what makes a thumbs up notebook.
+Once we are all excited about making our own book, we brainstorm and learn what makes a thumbs-up notebook.
 I introduce all of the components and then I spend a day on each one and we practice them.

-As I said, I break each of these categories into a separate lesson.
-For the cutting out the pieces, I model thumbs up, thumbs so-so and thumbs down cutting.
+As I said, I break each of these categories into a separate lessons.
+For cutting out the pieces, I model thumbs up, thumbs so-so and thumbs down cutting.
 We talk about what those pages look like.
 Then I give them each a sticky note with a thumb on it and they get to vote on which one they believe is thumbs up cutting.
 We do this for each category, they love it!

-We glue this page on the left side of their notebook (I have my kids do their notebook pages onto the right hand side of there their notebook).
+We glue this page on the left side of their notebook (I have my kids do their notebook pages onto the right-hand side of there their notebook).
 It makes a good reminder of what is expected.

 So….would you an interactive notebook reflection page?
-Grab your free thumbs up self-reflection page here.
+Grab your free thumbs-up self-reflection page here.